gitter-badger/secsplit/README.md

 So you essentially have this:

-* Create shards from the original document, that recreate the original document when xor'd together
+* Create shards from the original document (with some added junk random data), that recreate the original document when xor'd together
 * Encrypt shards with AES-GCM
 * Encrypt the key used for the above step (the shard key) with a key derived from a password using PBKDF2-SHA512 (the master key)